UNC-Libraries/HathiTrust-Print-Holdings/README.md

         -   appropriate III material type code
         -   single-value bib location is NOT inappropriate

 Running this script produces text files containing up to 200,000 candidate bnums each.
-The holdings\_process.pl script is then run once per bnum file, using the bnum file as input.
+The extract\_holdings\_data\_from\_bibs.pl script is then run once per bnum file, using the bnum file as input.

-#### holdings\_process.pl script
+#### extract\_holdings\_data\_from\_bibs.pl script

-This script is run on each bnum file output by holdings\_bnum.pl.
+This script is run on each bnum file output by get\_bib\_num\_lists.pl.
 It examines each bib record listed.
 If appropriate, it outputs the HT-requested data to three separate text files (serials, svmonos, and mvmonos).
 It also appends information on excluded records to an excludes text file.

 Multiple instances of this script can be running concurrently (each using a different bnum file as input).
 The number of instances that can run concurrently depends on the condition of server on which the processes are running, and what other processes are running at the same time.
 See the details on the control scripts for how to change the number of concurrent processes.